momantu/nocs_ros/README.md

     ```
     Reference: https://stackoverflow.com/questions/62465620/error-keras-requires-tensorflow-2-2-or-higher

-* Get importerror: cannot import name 'pca' from 'matplotlib.mlab'
+* Get importerror: cannot import name 'pca' from 'matplotlib.mlab'.
     It is because PAC() is removed in the version after Matplotlib 2.2.
     Solution:
     ```